 You can set your browser to notify you when you receive a cookie.
 This gives you the chance to decide whether to accept it.
 To learn more about cookies and how to change your settings, please use the Help function in your browser.

-UNICEF is careful in any communications with children and does not knowingly collect any personal information relating to children.
+UNICEF Canada does not knowingly collect any personal information relating to children.
 Our communications to donors are directed to adults, in compliance with our legal obligations.

 Links to Other sites

 UNICEF Canada offers links to sites that are not operated by UNICEF Canada.
 Those links are provided solely for convenience and UNICEF Canada does not endorse in any manner whatsoever, or accept any responsibility for, the content of such websites, the use of such websites, or any products or services advertised on or sold through any such websites.
 UNICEF Canada is not responsible for the privacy practices of those other sites.
 It is important to familiarize yourself with such third parties’ privacy policies before providing them with your personal information.

 2200 Yonge Street, Suite 1100 Toronto, ON M4S 2C6